akqeelnawas/akqeelnawas.github.io/README.md

 [LinkedIn](https://www.linkedin.com/in/akqeel-nawaz-90b86ab3/) | [GitHub](https://github.com/akqeelnawas) | [Blog](https://medium.com/@akqeel) | [Email](mailto:akqeelnawaz@windowslive.com)

-Passion mobile engineer with over 8 years of experience in the industry at leading ride-hailing and PropTech startups.
+Passionate mobile engineer with over 8 years of experience in the tech industry at leading ride-hailing and PropTech startups.
 Key highlights include building and launching successful products from the ground-up, that have scaled to over 1 million users in less than 4 years.

 ## **Technical Skills**